Ciara Griffin: Personal life

-Griffin, known to her teammates as 'Junior', was the youngest of a family of four girls, from an area of Ireland (Kerry) which is traditionally a gaelic football heartland.
+Griffin, known to her teammates as 'Junior', was the youngest of a family of four girls, from an area of Ireland (County Kerry) which is traditionally a gaelic football heartland.
 She played football and handball before moving to rugby in her mid-teens.
 She was inspired to play for Ireland by two Irish internationals - Siobhan Fleming and Helen Brosnan - who lived nearby.

 Griffin works as a teacher in CBS Primary School, Tralee.
 She also has a personal fitness business and likes to help out whenever possible on the family beef farm.

 She married Damien O'Sullivan in December 2020.